janadari/The-Fob/README.md

 Other features --

-	database and folder fields can be fully customized.
+	Database and folder fields can be fully customized.
 It is possible to add/modify/remove fields for individual folder or entire database.

-	You can change icons and edit user inter-face as you like.
+	You can change icons and edit user interface as you like.

 ### Upcoming features

 	Your passwords will become secured with your finger-print.

-	You will be able to work with  many languages.
+	You will be able to select another language instead of English and Sinhala.